-Daily Vanity is the #1 beauty media in Singapore, and a fast-growing start-up.
-Winner of the Fastest Growing Online Beauty Magazine at the Global Brand Awards 2019 and Runner-up for Best Lifestyle/Leisure News Site at the The Drum Online Media Awards 2020, Daily Vanity has grown from strength to strength since its founding in 2012.
+Daily Vanity is the #1 beauty media in Singapore.
+Winner of the Best Beauty e-Magazine Singapore at the Global Brand Awards 2021 and 2020, and Runner-up for Best Lifestyle/Leisure News Site at the The Drum Online Media Awards 2020, Daily Vanity has grown from strength to strength since its founding in 2012.

 With more than half a million viewers per month, Daily Vanity is a reliable media resource for beauty novices and beauty enthusiasts alike.
 We have content for everyone regardless of age and spending preference.